kalliope-project/kalliope/Docs/contributing/contribute_tts.md

     def _generate_audio_file(self):
     """
     Generic method used as a Callback in TTSModule
-        - must provided the audio file and write it on the disk
+        - must provided the audio file and write it on the disk in self.file_path

     .. raises:: FailToLoadSoundFile
     """
     # -------------------
     # - do amazing code to get the sound
-    # - save it to the disk using
+    # - save it to the disk using self.file_path
     # - Attach the sound file path to the attribute : self.file_path = audio_file_path !
     # -------------------